Leading in Retail

 She is accountable for the profitability of the stores, for their continued trading without incidents or disruption and for implementing company strategies.
 Kirsty frequently makes decisions that affect the promotion and transfer of the staff within her group of stores, the movement of merchandise between the stores and staff issues such as terminations.

-As part of her development, Kirsty is undertaking a Diploma of Retail Management qualification which is assisting her to hone her skills in business and financial management.
+As part of her development, Kirsty is undertaking a Diploma of Retail Leadership qualification which is assisting her to hone her skills in business and financial management.